ronishdua/SnakeGameAI/README.md

-[# SnakeGameAI
+SnakeGameAI

-Snake used AI to learn and play itself.
+Snake uses AI to learn and play itself.
 Progess is visually tracked through chart.

 # How To Use